mathbit/mathnotes_book/_build/Calculus/section2_tangents.md

 ## Tangents

 Consider a smooth curve and a point $A$ on this curve.
 The __tangent__ to this curve at point $A$ is the straight line that _touches but does not cross_ the curve at $A$.
-But note that the straight line is allowed to cross the curve anywhere else.
+But note that the tangent at $A$ is allowed to cross the curve anywhere else.
 As we will see later, many problems in differential calculus reduces to finding the slope of a tangent.